Scale invariance vs conformal invariance: Nonperturbative aspects, -theorem, and dilaton scattering amplitudes

 where $\mathcal{S}_{\mathrm{ct}}$ is the dilaton compensated (relevant) counterterms that contain various relevant operators in the UV CFT (including cosmological constant) that will be fine-tuned during the renormalization group flow so that it will end up with the desired IR fixed point.
 The kinetic term for the dilaton (added by hand) is Weyl invariant by itself.
 Here $\tilde{f}$ is arbitrarily large dimensionful decay constant of the dilaton, which we could add if we wish. $\tilde{\mathcal{S}}_{\mathrm{{nu}}}$ is Weyl invariant non-universal dilaton counterterms that can again be introduced by hand.

-The dilaton is very weakly coupled (or we can regard it as an external source) so it will not affect the dynamics or the properties of the IR CFT.
+The dilaton is very weakly coupled as long as we take large $\tilde{f}$ (or we can even regard it as an external source in the extreme limit) so it will not affect the dynamics or the properties of the IR CFT.
 This is equivalent to the claim that the dilaton will decouple in the IR physics so that the IR effective action has the decoupled form

 The dilaton decay constant $f$ and the non-universal term $\mathcal{S}_{\mathrm{nu}}$ can be different from those of UV, but this does not affect the following discussions.
 In addition, we may want to introduce counterterms that are associated with the position dependent coupling constants in relation to the local renormalization group flow discussed in section \ref{localr}.
 As will be discussed in section \ref{spacet}, these do not affect the analysis in this section basically because we assume UV and IR theories are Weyl invariant and $\mathcal{B}$ function vanishes.